-The transactions with related parties and outstanding yearend balances are reported in the tables below:
+The transactions with related parties and outstanding year-end balances are reported in the tables below:

-In thousands of euros 2022 2021

-Sales to related parties 83,515 88,642

-Purchases from related parties 36,818 34,535

-In thousands of euros As at 31 December 2022 As at 31 December 2021

-Receivables from related parties 3,925 4,287
+In thousands of euros 2022 20 2021 Sales to related parties 83,515 88,6 88,642 Purchases from related parties 36,818 34,5 34,535 In thousands of euros As at 31 December 2022 As at 31 December 2022 cember 2021 In thousands of euros Receivables from related parties 2022 20

-Payables to related parties 600 227

 Euronext Clearing has an interoperability agreement in place with associate LCH SA, covering trades in Italian Government bonds executed on MTS markets.
-No crosscharges of revenue or expenses are recognized in connection with this agreement.
+No cross-charges of revenue or expenses are recognized in connection with this agreement.

-36.2.
-Key management remuneration
+36.2 Key management remuneration

-The other related parties disclosure relates entirely to the key management of Euronext, being represented by the company's Managing Board and Supervisory Board.
+The other related parties disclosure relates entirely to the key management of Euronext, being represented by the Company's Managing Board and Supervisory Board.